pactumjs/pactum/README.md

 it('should get jon snow details', () => {
   return pactum
-    // adds interaction to mock server & removes it after the specd .useInteraction({
+    // adds interaction to mock server & removes it after the spec .useInteraction({
       get: '/api/address/4',
       return: {